jhartz/lbn-ebb/README.md

 Open the `bulletinboard.html` file.
 Enter settings, then click "Go".
 If you use a second desktop or monitor for presenting, set up the second window in your second desktop.
 When ready and fullscreen, click "Continue".
 If the presentation window is in a separate desktop from the original window, you can control the presentation using the controls in the original window.

+## Plugins

+Plugins are modules that define the slides on the LBN Electronic Bulletin Board.
+Each plugin is defined by a JavaScript file in the `plugins` directory.
+The `plugins.js` file defines the enabled plugins and their order in the Bulletin Board.

+For more info on the plugin definition files, see `plugins/README.md`.

 ## Settings

 Files you need to add yourself: